Shivam0305-springdev/lovable-clone/readme.md

 # ❤️ Lovable Clone – Backend (Spring Boot)

+* NOTE: This project is idea and all the documents like ERD, API Docs were taken from [Coding Shuttle](https://app.codingshuttle.com/)

 A backend clone of **Lovable**, built using **Spring Boot**, following clean architecture, layered design, and full REST API support.
 This project includes authentication, user profiles, posts, comments, and more.